-Determine first if your cat can join you in the airplane’s cabin, or if they would need to fly below in the cargo hold.
+Determine first if your cat can join you in the airplane’s cabin in a pet carrier, or if they would need to fly below in the cargo hold.
 While animals fly in cargo every day and are usually fine, we strongly advise against putting your cat in cargo unless it is absolutely necessary.
 (Say, for example, if you are moving internationally and that is the only way your pet can join you.)
-Your cat will be safer and much more comfortable in the cabin with you, and it will be less expensive, to boot.
+Your cat will be safer and much more comfortable in their pet carrier, in the cabin with you, not to mention it will help avoid putting them in any extreme heat, or colder temperatures, for a long duration of time.
+And it will be less expensive, to boot!

-There are two different ways for your feline friend to fly with you in the cabin: as a carry-on pet and as an emotional support animal.
+There are two different ways to fly with cats in the cabin: as a carry-on pet and as an emotional support animal.
 Regardless of your cat’s designation, there is a limit to the number of animals allowed on each aircraft, so we recommend calling the airline before you book to ensure that they will be able to accommodate your cat on your desired flight.

 Your cat will not get their own boarding pass (unfortunately – how cute would that be?) but their presence will be marked on your boarding pass.
 We’re sure this goes without saying, but sneaking your cat on to a flight is not an option.

-Most airlines will allow your cat as a carry-on pet for an additional fee.
+Most airlines will allow your cat to board as a carry-on pet in their pet carrier, for an additional fee.
 The cost – and related policies – ranges between airlines, but expect to spend approximately $100-200 USD per flight.
 (Sometimes less, sometimes more, depending on the airline and the destination to which you are traveling.)

 Emotional Support Animals

-Emotional support animals get a lot of flak in the news, but they are a very real and very valuable resource to many people living with mental or emotional disabilities.
+Emotional support animals are a very real and very valuable resource to many people living with mental or emotional disabilities.
 They are different from service animals, who assist individuals with physical disabilities.
-Cats do not typically serve as service animals, but can make wonderful emotional support animals.
+Cats do not typically serve as service animals, but can make wonderful emotional support animals!